someengineering/resoto.com/docs/concepts/components/library.md

 # Resoto Library

-Any functionality that is required by more than one of the Resoto components exists in a shared `resotolib` library.
+Any functionality that is shared by more than one of the Resoto components resides in Resoto Library (`resotolib`).